Parent-Child Relationships

 -

-Maintenance per attachment
+Maintenance per attachment based on usage

 -